-Pets residing on post must register with the Veterinary Clinic within three working days upon obtaining housing.
+Pets residing on post at Fort Polk must be registered with the Veterinary Clinic before receiving housing.
 Current immunizations are required.

-Microchipping of your animals is mandatory.
-(JRTC & FP Reg 40-3).
-This is a form of permanent identification at a cost of $25.00.
-You MUST do a change of ownership at the Veterinary Treatment Facility (VTF) if you give a microchipped animal away.
+Animals must be microchipped, which is a form of permanent identification (JRTC & FP Reg 40-3).
+If you give a microchipped animal away, you must do a change of ownership at the Veterinary Treatment Facility.
 You will be held legally and financially responsible for your animals while they are in your name.

-Pet Registration -- All pets maintained in government quarters must be registered with the Fort Polk VTF services within 10 working day of arrival or acquisition.
-This registration requirement does not apply to caged small animals, birds, or fish.
 Dogs and cats must be immunized per local statues (Leesville and Vernon Parish).
-Failure to register pets maintained in government quarters may result in their immediate removal and the sponsor//owner loosing pet privileges for the remainder of their assignment at Fort Polk.
+The failure to register pets that are being maintained in government quarters may result in their immediate removal and the sponsor//owner losing pet privileges for the remainder of their assignment at Fort Polk.
 Registration packets can be picked up during normal business hours.

-No animals will be housed in the barracks to include no reptiles, spiders, ferrets, fish, and gerbals; to include alligators of ant age, length, or gender.
+Animals are not permitted to be housed in the barracks.
+This includes reptiles, spiders, ferrets, fish, gerbils and alligators of any age, length or gender.

-There are NO STABLES on Fort Polk, although there are stables and boarding facilities off post.
-For your arrival with your horse or pony to your new home in Louisiana, will need the interstate health certificate and Negative Coggins (equine infectious anemia) test verification?
-You may choose to have your horse or pony microchipped, but at this time there is NO requirement for EQUINE CHIPPING in Louisiana.
-It is a personnel choice of ownership.
+There are no stables on Fort Polk, although there are stables and boarding facilities off-post.
+Upon arrival with your horse or pony at your new home in Louisiana, you will need an interstate health certificate and negative Coggins test verification.

 There are no quarantines for pets arriving on Fort Polk.